polkafoundry/polkadocs/docs/feature/README.md

 ### Icetea Enterprise Edition

-In practice, many enterprises prefer to use a private chain rather than a public one to maintain a certain level of privacy.
-All data are sensitive and should be available to a limited number of stakeholders.
+In practice, many enterprises prefer to use a private chain rather than a public one, because they want to share data to just a limited number of partners.

-To resolve the above concern, Icetea comes with Icetea Enterprise Edition, a private-chain variation of Icetea.
-It is also possible to sync portions of the private chain’s data to the public chain, which turns the system into a legitimate hybrid chain.
+To resolve the above concern, Icetea comes with _Icetea Enterprise Edition_, a private-chain variation of Icetea.
+It is also possible to sync portions of the private chain’s data to the public chain, which turns the system into a legitimate _hybrid chain_.

 As a result, enterprises have many options to deploy their apps: either on a private chain, a hybrid chain, a public sidechain, or the Icetea public chain, all depending solely on their business needs.